 - If you’re in the media, start to talk about plastics strategies and the Waste Minimisation Act.
 When you write stories about plastics, don’t JUST focus on why plastic is a problem, individual consumer action or feel-good stories about what individual businesses are doing.
 Focus too on what the Government could be doing under existing legislation to fix this problem nationwide – be specific about their powers and, if you want, comment on the lack of action over the last 11 years.
 Not giving air time to these issues lets Government off the hook, lets industry lobbying continue unchecked, and misrepresents the zero waste movement as solely based on lifestyle change (which unfortunately too many people consider ‘lightweight’) when actually zero waste advocates have lots to say on policy.

 - Be prepared to be persistent and vocal because we’re the little guys in this debate.
 Getting Government regulation of plastics is a massive uphill process.
 The packaging industry has a large amount of money and lobbying power.
-Furthermore, all it has to do is convince the government to do nothing.
-For a busy Government with lots of things on, the easy ‘do nothing’ option is pretty appealing.
+Furthermore, all it has to do is convince the government to do nothing or to shoehorn product stewardship schemes towards less ambitious targets.
+For a busy Government with lots of things on, the easy ‘do nothing’ or ‘do little’ options are pretty appealing.
 On the other hand, the non-profit waste sector, community recyclers and zero waste and plastic-free groups across New Zealand have virtually no money and they have to convince the Government to do something, which involves changing the status quo.
-Our task is WAY harder and is only complicated further by the fact that we can’t really reward progressive waste policy with votes because right now all major political parties are different shades of disappointing when it comes to addressing waste and plastic.
+Our task is WAY harder because we are talking about a very different way of bringing goods to consumers.